metosin/cloud-busting/aws/ecs-demo/README.md

 The web application is packaged into a Docker image.
 The Elastic Container Service (ECS) is using the Fargate launch type.
 Fargate is used to remove the need to provision virtual machines for running Docker containers.

 The Fargate runtime is connected to a private subnet (which does not have direct route to public internet).
 A RDS/PostgreSQL database instance is also attached to the private subnet.
-Application Load Balancer (ALB) is then deployed to a public subnet, in order to expose the application to the public internet.
+Application Load Balancer (ALB) is then attached to public subnets, in order to expose the application to the public internet.
 A bastion host module is also provided for SSH tunneling.

 The architecture picture below shows the network structure, along how the services are situated in the subnets.

 ![network-architecture.png](network-architecture.png)

 The module setup is meant to mimic a real life project, so it might be more complex than what is absolutely necessary for a minimal Fargate based web service.
-To regain simplicity in creating the infrastructure, helper scripts are provided for apply/destroy the whole suite in one go.
+To regain simplicity in creating the infrastructure, helper scripts are provided to apply/destroy the whole suite in one go.

 ## Usage